 From Mexico City or Morelia By Public Transport.
 Go green, take the bus!
 Buses are generally comfy, safe and efficient in Mexico.
 Service here is usually far superior to what you will find in the rest of North America.
 Even though there is not very extensive information about their schedules posted online, most bus lines run all day and on holidays.

 If you are coming from the Mexico City airport or elsewhere in the city, take a taxi or the metro to the Observatorio terminal, also known as Poniente (it’s at the end of the pink metro line).
 Buy a “directo” ticket to Zitácuaro with a company called La Linea.
 Their desk is across from the restaurant/snack bar area.
 They take credit cards.
 Buses leave every hour during the week and every half hour on weekends.
 They run from 4 am til 10 pm.
-The ride takes about an hour and a half.
+The ride takes about two and a half hours.
 As of December 2017, a one-way ticket costs about 260 MXN.

 In Morelia, buses for Zitácuaro leave Terminal B in the center of the main bus terminal every half hour all day long with a company called Alegra.
 This bus is not a “directo,” so expect the ride to take at least 3 hours.